 - Sketch Engine identifies 5,000 most frequent words in corpus1 and 5,000 in corpus2.

 - The keyness score for every word is computed.
 The corpus with a higher relative frequency of the word is set as the focus corpus.
 The corpus with a smaller relative frequency of the word is used as the reference corpus.
-Thus, the result number is always more than 1 or 1 in case the frequency is the same.
+Thus, the resulting number is always more than 1 or 1 in case the frequency is the same.

 arithmetic mean (average) – the sum of a collection of numbers divided by the count of numbers in the collection